 Apple TV is a small network appliance and entertainment device that can receive digital data such as music or video from specific sources and stream it to a television or other video display.
 In coworking spaces, you can easily access crucial information or content you might need for meetings with Apple TV and HDMI cables.

 — Digital payment system

-Last but not least, technology aided payment systems are something every coworking system must have.
-People no longer carry cash in their pockets especially the millennials.
-There are digital payment systems quite appropriate for coworking spaces that take care of bookings, billing, payments in the most hassle-free manner.
-A quick and easy swipe and the transaction is as good as complete.
+Last but not least, technology-aided payment systems are something every coworking space must have.
+People no longer carry cash in their pockets.
+Digital payment systems are thus quite appropriate for coworking spaces, which can take care of bookings, billing, and payments in a hassle-free manner.
+A quick and easy swipe, and the transaction is as good as complete.
 Go paperless and take your billing and payment system digital.

 We would love to know what technologies you all use in your coworking space to be more productive and stay on top of things.
 And, if you think that we’ve missed out some important technological needs in coworking space, let us know in the comments!